JohnSnowLabs/johnsnowlabs/docs/_posts/gokhanturer/2024-08-12-large_fewshot_classifier_ade_en.md

   largeFewShotClassifier
 ))

-val data = Seq(
+val textList = Seq(
-  "The patient developed severe liver toxicity after taking the medication for three weeks", "He experienced no complications during the treatment and reported feeling much better.", "She experienced a sudden drop in blood pressure after the administration of the new drug.", "The doctor recommended a daily dosage of the vitamin supplement to improve her health."
+  ("The patient developed severe liver toxicity after taking the medication for three weeks"), ("He experienced no complications during the treatment and reported feeling much better."), ("She experienced a sudden drop in blood pressure after the administration of the new drug."), ("The doctor recommended a daily dosage of the vitamin supplement to improve her health.")
-).toDF("text")
+)

+val data = spark.createDataFrame(textList).toDF("text")

 val result = pipeline.fit(data).transform(data)